Zambia: Mbeu ya Maphunziro in Chipata

 The infrastructure is developed differently at the five community schools.
 However, all of them have:

-• Classrooms, mostly as mudbrick constructions with thatched roof
+• Classrooms, partially constructed with mudbricks with a thatched roof

 • Latrines